 There are many tiny magnetic steel components working inside of the watch (such as the hairspring or the balance wheel), and when they come in contact with a magnetic field, these parts can stick together and affect the spring, making the watch speed up (or in some cases, slow them down).

-If your watch is magnetized, it is best that you immediately demagnetize it to prevent further damage and resume with its normal function.
+If your watch is magnetized, it is best that you immediately demagnetize it to prevent further damage and resume its normal function.

 How to check if a watch is magnetized